zype/zype.github.io/_posts/2014-12-04-zobjects-in-the-zype-platform.md

 A central component of the Zype Platform is a 'Zobject.'
 A zobject is additional metadata that you can create and associate with your videos.
-In the tutorial below, we will show how to associate an actor to a video.
-To do this, we will create a zobject type called actors and then create a zobject actor for John Boyega and link him to the newest Star Wars trailer.
+In the tutorial below, we will show how to associate an the actor John Boyega to the newest Star Wars trailer.
+To do this, we will create a zobject type called actors and then create a zobject actor for John Boyega.
+Lastly, we will associate John Boyega with the Star Wars trailer.

 **Step 1: Create a Zobject Type**